What’s possible with Eclipse?

 Consensus + Data Availability

-We are building "customizable" rollups.
+We are building a parallelized Layer 2.

 Execution